progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--The objects that remain are the blobs that aren’t pointed to by any commit — in this case, the "what is up, doc?" example and the "test content" example blobs you created earlier.
 Because you never added them to any commits, they’re considered dangling and aren’t packed up in your new packfile.-->

-Die verbleibenden Objekte sind diejenigen Blobs, die nicht von irgendeinem Commit referenziert werden - in diesem Fall sind das die "what is up, doc?" und "test content" Beispielblobs, die wir zuvor gespeichert hatten: weil wir sie nie zu irgendeinem Commit hinzugefügt haben, werden sie als "dangling" (xxx) betrachtet und nicht im Packfile zusammengepackt.
+Die verbleibenden Objekte sind diejenigen Blobs, die nicht von irgendeinem Commit referenziert werden – in diesem Fall sind das die „what is up, doc?“ und „test content“ Beispielblobs, die wir zuvor gespeichert hatten: weil wir sie nie zu irgendeinem Commit hinzugefügt haben, werden sie als „dangling“ (xxx) betrachtet und nicht im Packfile zusammengepackt.

 <!--The other files are your new packfile and an index.
 The packfile is a single file containing the contents of all the objects that were removed from your filesystem.
 The index is a file that contains offsets into that packfile so you can quickly seek to a specific object.
 What is cool is that although the objects on disk before you ran the `gc` were collectively about 8K in size, the new packfile is only 4K.
 You’ve halved your disk usage by packing your objects.-->